 What is the purpose of beaching?

 When you hear news about a ship beaching on a certain shore, this is because of a real emergency.
-As a seafarer myself, I understand how the crew felt.
+As a seafarer myself, I understand how the crew acted and felt.

 Beaching is the last and immediate solution to keep the vessel from sinking.

-The ship may not make it if sailed to the nearest port in that condition.
-That’s why they decide on that method.
+The ship may not make it if sailed to the nearest port or safe haven in that condition.
+That’s why they decided on that method.

-Driving a ship near the shore could be disastrous, especially to marine life.
+Driving a ship near the shore could be disastrous, especially to marine life and the danger of pollution.
 However, a constructive total loss of a vessel due to sinking is far more catastrophic.

 Thus, Master Mariners must choose which one is the lesser evil.